The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Any edge play must be cleared with DMs/staff first to make sure we can accommodate it and to ensure your play isn’t accidentally interrupted mid-scene.
 We do our best to accommodate players and their scenes.
 (Fire play/fire cupping, knife scenes, etc.) At this time, due to Covid, we are NOT allowing medical play or other play that can spill blood or other bodily fluids.

 (Not a complete list of rules, and subject to revision/modification without prior notice.
 Follow a staffer’s directions.
-You will still get the newbie speech even if you’ve memorized this list.)
+You will still have to attend the New Member Orientation Class even if you’ve memorized this list.)

 - Players assume ALL risk for their activities and attendance.
 In a post-Covid world, we cannot guarantee anything.